 Joint cost is the cost that incurs during the production of multiple products at the same time.
-The production requires similar raw material, but result in multiple products type which calls joint products.
+It is the cost that require to produce the joint products.
+The production requires similar raw material, but result in multiple products type.
 We will not be able to separate the joint cost until the split-off point.

 At the split-point, we have option to sell both products or processes further for more revenue.